By MARIA GRAZIA MURRU and FRANCESCA EBEL

 A river separates Lysychansk from Sievierodonetsk.
 Oleksiy Arestovych, an adviser to the Ukrainian president, said during an online interview late Saturday that Russian forces had managed for the first time to cross the river from the north, creating a “threatening” situation.

 Arestovych said they had not reached the center of the city but that the course of the fighting indicated the battle for Lysychansk would be decided by Monday.
+In May, Ukrainian and British officials reported that Russia lost nearly an entire battalion in an attempt to cross the Siverskyi Donets River and set up a bridgehead.

+Taking Lysychansk would bring Moscow closer to its stated goal of seizing all of Ukraine’s Donbas region.
 Luhansk and neighboring Donetsk are the two provinces that make up the Donbas, where Russia has focused its offensive since pulling back from northern Ukraine and the capital, Kyiv, in the spring.

 Pro-Russia separatists have held portions of both eastern provinces since 2014, and Moscow recognizes all of Luhansk and Donetsk as sovereign republics.
 Syria’s government said Wednesday that it would also recognize the “independence and sovereignty” of the two areas.